tmpim/ltml/README.md

 </html>
 ```

-A more explanatory version of this template (and LTML as a whole) can be found in [example/example.ltml.lua](example/example.ltml.lua)
+A more explanatory version of this template (and LTML as a whole) can be found in [ltml/example/example.ltml.lua](ltml/example/example.ltml.lua)

-Example code for executing and rendering templates can be found in [example.lua](example.lua)
+Example code for executing and rendering templates can be found in [ltml/example/example.lua](ltml/example/example.lua)

 ## Disclaimer